Winter Haven Public Safety is Addressing the Community’s Mental and Chronic Health Crisis

 “We’ve been paying attention to mental health for a long time,” says Charlie Bird, Public Safety Director.
 “Whether it’s due to the pandemic or not, we are seeing the need for support at a new level than ever before and we have to address that with a new method.”

 Winter Haven Public Safety is creating a new position within the Police Department to help address this critical need in our community.
 The Licensed Clinical Social Worker (LCSW) position will work in a proactive capacity to provide services and will be responsible for community health support for individuals identified by Winter Haven Public Safety personnel to be at risk relating to mental health.
 This new member of the public safety team will assess individual and family needs in areas of mental health and chronic illness.
 They will be able to provide counseling support and also coordinate connections to and follow-up with other social and community resources.
-Areas of concern the Social Work will address include mental and chronic illness, homelessness, and substance abuse, loss of life, poverty and criminal behavior.
+Areas of concern the Social Worker will address include mental and chronic illness, homelessness, and substance abuse, loss of life, poverty and criminal behavior.
 They will stay in touch with referred individuals and families, serving as a liaison between the department, community, public agencies and other professionals providing support services.

 “The goal is to have a highly trained professional on our team who can build bridges between citizens in crisis and critical support systems in our community,” says Mike Herr, City Manager.
 “We recognize a critical need in our community and are doing all we can to provide the right support at the right time.”